MicrosoftDocs/win32/desktop-src/WinHttp/winhttp-start-page.md

 WinHTTP 5.1 offers improvements over version 5.0.
 It is included in the operating system.
 For more information about new features, see [What's New in WinHTTP 5.1](what-s-new-in-winhttp-5-1.md) and [What's New in Windows Server 2008 and Windows Vista](what-s-new-in-windows-longhorn.md).

 > [!IMPORTANT]
 > The WinHTTP 5.0 download is no longer available.
-As of October 1, 2004, Microsoft removed the WinHTTP 5.0 SDK download from MSDN and terminated product support for version 5.0.
+As of October 1, 2004, Microsoft removed the WinHTTP 5.0 SDK download and terminated product support for version 5.0.